 For people living in poverty and those who are unemployed, even homeless, and struggling with the physical, emotional, and financial cost of addiction, the idea of entering a treatment program seems impossible because there is simply no money available.
-Because many treatment programs are beyond the ability of these individuals or their families to afford, some of them attempt a dangerous cold-turkey or at-home detox, or other treatment methods that are not evidence-based.
+Because many treatment programs are beyond the ability of these individuals or their families to afford, some of them attempt a potentially dangerous cold-turkey or at-home detox, or other treatment methods that are not evidence-based.
 Some of these individuals, even though they want to move past their addictions, give up on the idea of rehab altogether simply based on the inability to pay.

 These individuals may not know that there are options for them.
 Free rehab centers and public assistance for rehab do exist.
-Exploring treatment avenues such as these is a good idea as it may reveal detox programs and other recovery options available to you at little or no cost to the individual.
+Exploring treatment avenues such as these is a good idea as it may reveal detox programs and other recovery options available to you at little or no cost.
 There are also opportunities to defray the cost of treatment or to have it covered by another entity.
 Many of these options are outlined below.